 Ski/Snowboard Big Mountain Terrain

 Skiing or snowboarding is one of the best things to do in Banff in the winter.
 Winter lasts pretty long here too, and these resorts have some of the longest seasons in North America.
-Come April you’ll have a few powder days, and plenty of spring riding.
-You may even get a few very warm days where you are riding in just a sweatshirt!
+Come April, you’ll have a few powder days and plenty of spring riding.
+You may even get a few very warm days when you ride in a sweatshirt!

 Hike Tunnel Mountain